-The course is challenging and considerable study will be required out with College time.
-Students with a good support network tend to be more successful.
+The course is challenging, and considerable study will be required out-with College time.
 Learners must be able to cope with the demands of study at SCQF6 and demonstrate the potential to go on to study a degree.

 You must have the resilience for the physical and mental demands of study as you are progressing to a career path where your focus must be on the needs of others.
 Attendance is required at 100% whether the class is in the campus or online.

-- This programme is designed for adultsover the age of 21, who left school without any qualifications or have qualifications, which are now out of date and are therefore unable to apply to university.
+- This programme is designed for you if you are over the age of 21, and left school without any qualifications or have qualifications, which are now out of date and are therefore unable to apply to university.

 - If you are currently studying in the college, have undertaken a programme of study within the past 3 years (5 years if you have studied at SCQF level 6), or if you already hold the entry criteria for university you will not be eligible to apply for this programme.
 Those who already hold degrees, HND or HNC are also not eligible for this programme.